18.1 C

 Refiners: Valero, Marathon Petroleum, Phillips 66

-Phillips 66 (PSX) sits somewhere between a refiner and a diversified energy company.
-In addition to refining, it has significant midstream and chemicals exposure.
+Phillips 66 (PSX) sits between a pure refiner and a diversified operator, with flexibility across refining, midstream, and chemicals.

 U.S. Producers: EOG, Devon, OXY, PR